 though these are important.
 It also involves noticing how you feel about these facts, because our biggest blind spots are usually those that are just too painful or embarrassing to notice.

 - I feel angry doing the same dead-end job day after day.

 - If I can’t satisfy every customer, I feel inadequate.

 - I feel selfish if I delegate and take some downtime for myself.

 So don’t be in too much of a hurry to sink your teeth into the juicy possibilities of change in your life.
-Be sure to spend enough time figuring out the current situation, especially the feelings that are driving your desire for change.
+Work on knowing where you are.
+Be sure to spend enough time figuring out the current situation.
+Especially the feelings that are driving your desire for change.
 That will make the tilt, when it comes, all the sweeter.